absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 ###  **Other Commands**
 All other general/miscellaneous commands

-1. [`sub create openshift pvc`](#sub-create-openshift-pvc) - Create a new OpenShift Persistent Volume Claim
-2. [`sub team migrate cloud`](#sub-team-migrate-cloud) - Move all OpenShift resources belonging to a team to a different cloud
+1. [`sub team migrate cloud`](#sub-team-migrate-cloud) - Move all OpenShift resources belonging to a team to a different cloud
-3. [`sub help`](#sub-help) - Displays a help menu as a Slack browsable form of the Quick Reference section of this page.
+2. [`sub help`](#sub-help) - Displays a help menu as a Slack browsable form of the Quick Reference section of this page.

 ## Detailed Reference
 This section is dedicated to explaining in detail what each command does.
 The subatomic environment is designed to speed up developer workflow, but it should never prevent users from using the underlying stack directly if needed or desired.